rb-recursive/cyfrin-foundry-fundme/README.md

-First attempt at the Cyfrin/Patrick Collins oundry FundMe example.
+First attempt at the Cyfrin/Patrick Collins Foundry FundMe example.